mtlynch/mtlynch.io/_posts/2018-01-30-why-im-quitting-my-job-at-google.md

 # The promo process

+Employees at Google spend a lot of time talking about promotion.
+So much so, that when we started using the shorthand "promo", overall company efficiency went up 30% due to all the time we were spending on that last syllable.

-Before I go any further, I have to explain the Google promotion process.
-Promotions are decided by committees.
-There's a lot of complexity to how these committees operate, but for the sake of brevity, I'll say that these committees award promotions to software engineers based on:
+Promo decisions are made by dozens of small committees made up of senior-level software engineers and managers.
+The exact details of how they operate are complicated and boring, so for the sake of brevity, I'll say that these committees award promotions based on:

 * Evidence that you can manage complexity
 * Evidence that your work has had a positive impact on Google

 On its face, these criteria sound very sensible.
 But it also creates perverse incentives where a lot of work that benefits Google doesn't get you promoted.

+For example...

 # Fixing bugs doesn't get you promoted

+It's hard to prove that fixing a bug had a measurable impact.
+Generally the impact is implied.
+"It would have

+So if you see that your daily pipeline crashes every 10th run or that an alert is firing even though your service is still serving, you don't have any incentive to investigate the bug, much less fix it.
+Sit back and wait for it to become an emergency, and hope that you're not the on-call developer when it happens.

-You can get promoted by *closing* bugs.
-Find some component that's old and has hundreds of bugs assigned to it, then totally rewrite a new, shiny version with *zero* known bugs.
-Then you can show it to the promotion committee and say, "Look!
-I closed *hundreds* of bugs!"
+You can, however, get promoted by *closing* bugs.

+Find some legacy component with hundreds of ignored bugs.
+Then rewrite it from scratch.
+Then you can show it to the promo committee and say, "Look!
+I got rid of that terrible old system with hundreds of bugs and replaced it with my own, which has ZERO (known) bugs!"

 This is not unique to Google.
 Famed Netscape developer jwz refers to this as the ["Cascade of Attention-Deficit Teenagers" model](https://www.jwz.org/doc/cadt.html) of bug hygiene.